THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We also got to see the actual molds they use to create the hull and different parts of the boat such as the bimini.
 From there, Didier showed us the injection process where they create a vacuum seal and inject the resin in order to give the hulls good rigidity.
 This was a really cool process to see and Didier told us that the whole process takes about an hour.
 In fact, the construction of the Helia includes the largest injection mold in the world!

 From there the boat moves on to the next phase.
 This is the installation of bulkheads and the running of electrical wiring and plumbing.
 It is much easier to do this while the boat is “open”.
-I took advantage by taking lots of pictures so I could get some idea of where the wires are located in the boat.
+I took advantage of this opportunity and took lots of pictures so I could get some idea of where the wires are located in the boat.
 I hope this helps me when I inevitably will need to work on the boat.

 After this, the boat begins looking like a boat.
 They put the two halves of the boat together and install furniture/engines/generator, all the options ordered with the boat.
 Each boat has a detailed flowchart of where it is in the construction process and what options need to be installed.
 That way, all the technicians can keep track of where the boat is in the process.
 It’s all incredibly detailed and impressive!